Star Citizen: The ultimate mining guide (3.8)

 Which raw materials are particularly valuable and which prices can be achieved?

 Note: This list does not claim to be complete.
-The list is sorted by the most valuable resources currently available.
 Prices may vary slightly depending on where you sell.
+The data is the average of the last five yields in units (1 SCU = 100 units) we have been able to obtain.
 The percentage recommendations are indicative.

 Key: At what percentage should I mine?